romaintrovallet/tutorials/NCS_UART_DFU.md

 ```

 You should see 2 images in 2 slots (slot0 and slot1)
-At this point 2 images are on the nordic
+At this point 2 images are on the target
-But the original one will always be selected upon each reset
+But the original one will always be selected with each reset
 Let's modify this

 ![Shows the list of images on target via MCUmgr](img/TeraTerm+CMD/2_DFU/image-1.png)